aristocratious/docusaurus-mvp/docs/methodology/our-methodology.md

 - Integration of individual purpose with organizational mission
 - Technology strategy aligned with values and goals
 - Success metrics that include both performance and values alignment

+Checkpoint 1: Foundational Alignment Review
+Does the proposed direction honor the organization's core purpose?
+Have all key stakeholder perspectives been considered?
+Are the ethical boundaries clear?

 ### Phase 2: Strategy and Design (4-6 weeks)